DrakirL/DrakirL.github.io/p10/class/barbarian.md

 THEME: ???

 ### Level 1: Frenzy
-Whenever you use an Action to enter or extend your Rage, you may make a single Martial Attack.
+You can spend 1 MP instead of using 1 Action to extend your Rage?

 ### Level 1: Intimidating Presence?
-*Use 1 Action on your turn to force Intelligence Save against your Passive Martial Skill.
+When you enter your Rage, choose any number of creatures within 10 paces of you.
+Provided a creature can see or hear you, it must make a Will Save against your Martial Might

 ### Level 3: Mindless Rage
 While your Rage is active, you are immune to the Charmed and Frightened conditions. <br>